dturvene/finite-state-machine/rust_ai/README.md

 The final PRD and subsequent reply modifications in `HLD.md` was the sixth iteration of the PRD, and even then I need two reply prompts to modify the code to what I wanted.

+I tagged the final effort for this as... `ai_prompt3`.

 ## Prompt Engineering Development Process
 For each prompt example, take the following steps to save the design and rust code.